fsfe/reuse-docs/site/content/page.md

  * Don't create a bill of material if you can't generate it automatically
  * If you generate one automatically, it's helpful to include one
  * Make your bill of material conformant to the SPDX specification

-## Further recommendations
-Aside from following the best practices above, we recommend that as a next step, you consider using ScanCode or FOSSology on your project, to verify that these tools can read and understand the licenses of your software.
+ * It doesn't hurt to run your project through ScanCode or FOSSology, to make sure these tools can parse and understand your project's licensing.

 ## Future development
 These best practices hint at the need for license stewards to make available